WP-API/docs/reference/posts.md

 <section class="route">
 	<div class="primary">
 		<h2>Schema</h2>
-<p>The schema defines all the fields that exist for a post object.</p>
+<p>The schema defines all the fields that exist within a post record.
+Any response from these endpoints can be expected to contain the fields below unless the `_filter` query parameter is used or the schema field only appears in a specific context.</p>
 <table class="attributes">
 			<tr id="schema-date">
 			<td>
 				<code>date</code><br />
 				<span class="type">
-					string,
+					Array,
 													datetime ([details](https://core.trac.wordpress.org/ticket/41032))
 										</span>
 			</td>